(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (63) Brick, concrete, timber, metals, plasterboard, paper and packaging, glass, plastics and soil waste from building and demolition works are to be sorted on site by the Building Contractor and sent to dedicated recycling facilities where practical.

-(64) All Contractors must ensure all waste removed from UWS sites is conveyed to and disposed in a place lawfully designated as a waste facility.
+(64) All Contractors must ensure all waste removed from University sites is conveyed to and disposed in a place lawfully designated as a waste facility.
 There are harsh penalties enforced for illegal dumping under the Protection of the Environment Operations Amendment (Illegal Waste Disposal) Act 2013.

-(65) This procedure is to be read in conjunction with the UWS Work Health and Safety Policies and Procedures and Work Health and Safety Act 2011 and the codes of practice relating to that Act.
+(65) This procedure is to be read in conjunction with the University Work Health and Safety Policies and Procedures and Work Health and Safety Act 2011 and the codes of practice relating to that Act.

 (66) This procedure applies to all Office of Capital Works and Facilities Project Managers and Building Contractors.